stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 To update the payment channel state, the participants:

 1. Increment i.
-2. Sign and exchange a closing transactions C_i.
+2. Sign and exchange a closing transaction C_i.
 3. Sign and exchange a declaration transaction D_i.

 The transactions are constructed as follows:

 - C_i, the _closing transaction_, disburses funds to R and changes the
-signing weights on E such that I unilaterally controls E.  C_i has source account E, sequence number 2i+1, and a `minSeqAge` of O (the observation period).
+signing weights on E such that I unilaterally controls E.  C_i has source account E, sequence number s_i+1, and a `minSeqAge` of O (the observation period).

   The `minSeqAge` prevents a misbehaving party from executing C_i when the